The Cheapest Way to Pave a Driveway

 Cheap Driveway Alternatives…

 A few weeks after we installed this driveway, we went to visit friends in Virginia.
 They have a beautiful 50-acre farm on the river with lots of outbuildings connected by driveways.
-The moment I stepped out of my car I noticed their driveways were different.
+The moment I stepped out of my truck I noticed their driveways were different.
 They were black, almost like asphalt but not exactly.

 “What is it?”
 I asked.